RoboAndie/django-countable-field/README.md

                                        'data-min-count': this.essay_min_length,
                                        'data-max-count': this.essay_max_length})
 ```
+4. Include `{{ form.media }}` in your template to render the JavaScript where `form` is the name of your form context variable.
+If you use the [Crispy Forms](https://github.com/django-crispy-forms/django-crispy-forms) app you can skip this step - it will take care of the media element for you.

-The additional parameters are optional. `data-min-count` and `data-max-count` must be integers.
+The following additional parameters are optional. `data-min-count` and `data-max-count` must be integers.
 `data-count` indicates what kind of text to count, and can be one of the following: `'words'` (default),
 `'characters'`, `'paragraphs'`, or `'sentences'`.